zenhack/tempest/README.md

 This repository contains an experimental rewrite of Sandstorm.

-Currently, most of the sandbox setup code is built, and sandstorm-next is capable of spawning sandstorm-http-bridge based apps and plumbing http traffic to them from the outside.
+Currently, most of the sandbox setup code is built, and sandstorm-next is capable of spawning sandstorm apps and plumbing http traffic to them from the outside, though many http features are not yet implemented.

 # Building